-- I.D.2.d) security and safety measures appropriate to the participating site; and, (Core) - I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy.
-(Core) - I.D.3.
+l.D.2.d) security and safety measures appropriate to the participating site; and, ^(Core) I.D.2.e) accommodations for fellows with disabilities consistent with the Sponsoring Institution's policy. ^(Core) I.D.3.
 Fellows must have ready access to subspecialty-specific and other appropriate reference material in print or electronic format.
-This must include access to electronic medical literature databases with full text capabilities.
-(Core) - I.D.4.
-The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program.
-(Core) - I.D.4.a) The patient population must be of sufficient size and diversity of age, and include persons age 15 and older with new and continuing brain injury dysfunction, in both inpatient and outpatient settings.
-(Core)

-- I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
-It should be structured to optimize education for all learners present. - I.E.1.
-Fellows should contribute to the education of residents in core programs, if present.
+This must include access to electronic medical literature databases with full text capabilities. ^(Core) I.D.4.
+The program's educational and clinical resources must be adequate to support the number of fellows appointed to the program. ^(Core) I.E. A fellowship program usually occurs in the context of many learners and other care providers and limited clinical resources.
+It should be structured to optimize education for all learners present.
+I.E.1.
+Fellows should contribute to the education of residents in core programs, if present. ^(Core) I.E.1.a) The education of other learners must not dilute the educational experience of the program's fellows.
 (Core)